wkgcass/chat-in-issue/README.md

 Show the usage of the OpenAI token in comments.
 The default value is `false`.

 The usage will be displayed in a separate comment, and the comment will start with `/err:`.

+### ⚙️ prompt-exclude-ai-response

+**Since v1.2**

+Exclude the content returned by AI in the prompt.
+The default value is `false`.

+If this function is enabled, the program will automatically insert a system message before the last message when necessary, which is used to distinguish the last message from previous messages.

+### ⚙️ trim-mode

+**Since v1.2**

+Defines the method of trimming the text.
+The default value is `normal`.

+The following trim modes are supported:

+1. `normal`: Treats the entire text as a string and trims the leading and trailing whitespaces of the string.
+2. `none`: No trimming will be done.
+3. `each-line`: Trims the leading and trailing whitespaces of each line and deletes empty lines.

+## Specialized Configuration for Specific Chat Contexts (Issues)

+**Since v1.2**

+By configuring specific labels in the issue, you can override the global configuration in the yaml file.

+The label name starts with `chat-in-issue/`, followed by the name of the configuration item, then followed by `=` and its required configuration value.

+The following configuration items support overriding with labels:

+* `chat-in-issue/prompt-limit={}`
+* `chat-in-issue/prompt-from-tail-initial-max={}`
+* `chat-in-issue/show-token-usage={}`
+* `chat-in-issue/show-token-usage={}`
+* `chat-in-issue/prompt-exclude-ai-response={}`